testjiho/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

     | Virtual machine size | Standard_DS3_v2 |

     ![The new compute instance form is displayed populated with the preceding values.](media/aml_newcomputeform.png "The new compute instance form")

+### Task 3: Use a notebook in AML Studio to prepare data and create a Product Seasonality Classifier model using XGBoost

+Open and run the saved ipynb.

+### Task 4: Leverage Automated ML to create and deploy a Product Seasonality Classifer model

 ## Exercise 8: Monitoring